Teeth Going Yellow: Understanding Tooth Discoloration Causes and Effective Solutions

 Q. Can lifestyle changes help prevent teeth staining?

-Yes, lifestyle changes help prevent teeth surface staining.
+Yes, lifestyle changes help prevent surface staining of teeth.
 These include limiting your consumption of staining foods and beverages, quitting smoking, and practicing good oral hygiene.

 Q. What are the different types of teeth whitening treatments?

-Teeth whitening treatments include in-office, at-home bleaching kits and laser teeth whitening.
+Whitening treatments include in-office procedures, at-home bleaching kits, and laser whitening.

 Q. Are there any teeth whitening options that can be done at home?